These suspected al-Shabab fighters were taken into custody by the Somali National Army in 2012. Photo by Stuart Price/Getty Images

 Ahmed Abdi Godane (aka Abu Zubayr), one of al-Shabab’s founders, served as the group’s top commander after Ayro’s death.
 He was designated a global terrorist by the United States in November 2008.

-In June 2013, Godane loyalists reportedly killed two senior al-Shabab leaders, Ibrahim al-Afghani and Moalim Burhan, in a shootout that analysts attribute to internal dissension.
-Prior to his death, al-Afghani reportedly penned a letter to al-Qaeda chief Ayman al-Zawahiri condemning Godane’s harsh leadership style.
-That same month, Aweys, al-Shabab’s elder statesman, surrendered to federal authorities in Mogadishu after souring relations with Godane.
-Sheikh Mukhtar Robow (aka Abu Mansur), who served as the group’s second-in-command, also fell out of favor with the group, reportedly fleeing to southwestern Somalia where his clan is based.
+In June 2013, Godane loyalists reportedly killed two senior al-Shabab leaders, Ibrahim al-Afghani and Moalim Burhan, in a shoot-out that analysts attribute to internal dissension.
+Prior to his death, al-Afghani reportedly penned a letter to al-Qaida chief Ayman al-Zawahiri condemning Godane’s harsh leadership style.
+That same month, Aweys, al-Shabab’s elder statesman, surrendered to federal authorities in Mogadishu after his relationship with Godane soured.

-In September 2014, the U.S. military confirmed it killed Godane in a targeted airstrike on an al-Shabab encampment in Somalia.
+In September 2014, the U.S. military confirmed it killed Godane in a targeted air strike on an al-Shabab encampment in Somalia.
 The White House stated that the successful counterterrorism operation marked “a major symbolic and operational loss to the largest al-Qaida affiliate in Africa.”
-Some terrorism experts believe the removal of al-Shabab’s powerful, charismatic leader will prompt a power struggle in the militant group.
+Some terrorism experts believe the removal of al-Shabab’s powerful, charismatic leader will prompt a power struggle within the militant group.

 How is al-Shabab funded?

 Counterterrorism experts say al-Shabab has benefited from several different sources of income over the years, including revenue from other terrorist groups, state sponsors, the Somali diaspora, charities, piracy, kidnapping, and the extortion of local businesses.
-Saudi Arabia, Yemen, Syria, Iran, Qatar, and Eritrea have been cited as prominent state backers—although most of these governments officially deny these claims.
+The governments of Eritrea, Iran, Saudi Arabia, Syria, Qatar, and Yemen have been cited as financiers—although most officially deny these claims.

-A 2012 report from the UN says that charcoal exports are a component of a trade that includes al-Shabab’s importation of sugar, much of which then makes its way into Kenya illegally.
-Roughly 10,000 bags of contraband sugar worth hundreds of thousands of dollars may be smuggled into Kenya every day, according to the UN.
+However, an October 2014 UN Security Council report (PDF) says al-Shabab’s illicit charcoal trading hasn’t been interrupted by “the military offensive against the group” and continues in Kismayo and nearby Barawe.
+Charcoal exports are a component of a trade that includes al-Shabab’s importation of sugar, much of which then makes its way into Kenya illegally.
+Roughly ten thousand bags of contraband sugar worth hundreds of thousands of dollars may be smuggled into Kenya every day, according to the UN.
 In April 2013, Kenyan officials complained that al-Shabab operatives were attempting to infiltrate the country’s sugar trade.

 What areas does al-Shabab control?

-Despite strategic setbacks inflicted by AMISOM forces over the past several years, al-Shabab remains in control of most of southern and central Somalia.
-The group’s military strength is approximately 5,000 fighters, as it has “preserved the core of its fighting force,” according to the July U.N. report.
+Despite strategic setbacks inflicted by AMISOM forces over the past several years, including the loss of the Barawe in October 2014, al-Shabab remains in control of most of southern and central Somalia.
+The U.S. State Department’s 2013 terrorism report estimates the group has several thousand members.
 Analysts say the group’s resilience is likely the result of significant support from local clans and the perception among elders that it remains a plausible alternative to corrupt institutions in Mogadishu.

 Al-Shabab has recruited members of the Somali-American diaspora in recent years, a trend the FBI has described as a top domestic terrorist threat.
-In particular, the group has attracted several radical volunteers from Minneapolis, Minnesota, which is home to the largest Somali population in the country.
-Young Minnesotans, such as Shirwa Ahmedand Farah Mohamad Beledi, the first two confirmed U.S. suicide bombers, traveled to Somalia to receive al-Shabab training and wage jihad.
+In particular, the group has attracted several volunteers from Minneapolis, MN, which is home to the largest Somali population in the country.
+Shirwa Ahmed and Farah Mohamad Beledi, the first two confirmed U.S. suicide bombers, both traveled from Minnesota, where they had grown up, to Somalia to receive al-Shabab training and wage jihad.

 Another prominent leader for al-Shabab was Omar Hammami (aka Abu Mansoor Al-Amriki), a native of Alabama, authorities say.
 However, Hammami reportedly fell out with the group and was killed in a firefight with al-Shabab militants in September 2013.
-Other Somali-American recruits have come from Ohio, California, Virginia, New Jersey, and New York, according to a list compiled by the Anti-Defamation League.
+Other Somali-American recruits have come from California, New Jersey, New York, Ohio, and Virginia, according to a list compiled by the Anti-Defamation League.

 What is U.S. policy in Somalia?

-Washington’s primary interest in Somalia has been preventing it from becoming a refuge for terrorist groups like al-Shabab to plot attacks on the U.S. homeland and potentially destabilize the strategically significant Horn of Africa, where longstanding disputes among Ethiopia, Eritrea, and Somalia still fester.
-In recent years, U.S. officials have also been wary of collaboration amongst the militant Islamist organizations in the region, including al-Shabab, Boko Haram, al-Qaeda in the Islamic Maghreb, and al-Qaeda in the Arabian Peninsula.
+Washington’s primary interest in Somalia has been preventing it from becoming a refuge for terrorist groups like al-Shabab to plot attacks on the United States and potentially destabilize the strategically significant Horn of Africa, where longstanding disputes among Eritrea, Ethiopia, and Somalia still fester.
+In recent years, U.S. officials have also been wary of collaboration between the militant Islamist organizations in the region, including al-Shabab, Boko Haram, al-Qaida in the Islamic Maghreb, and al-Qaida in the Arabian Peninsula.

-Drone strikes and special operations raids on al-Shabab and al-Qaeda targets have rounded out the U.S. strategy.
-Military analysts have characterized the Pentagon’s approach in Somalia as “offshore balancing,” which emphasizes the use of U.S. air and sea assets in conjunction with support for local counterinsurgency proxies, such as AMISOM.
+Drone strikes and special operations raids on al-Shabab and al-Qaida targets have rounded out the U.S. strategy.
+Military analysts have characterized the Pentagon’s approach in Somalia as “offshore balancing,” which emphasizes the use of U.S. air and sea assets in conjunction with support for local counterinsurgency forces, such as AMISOM.

-In January 2013, the United States formally recognized the Somali government after a hiatus of more than twenty years.
-And while the U.S. has no embassy in Mogadishu, officials say Washington is likely to expand its diplomatic presence in 2014.
+In January 2013, the United States formally recognized the Somali government after a hiatus of more than twenty years, and two years later President Barack Obama nominated Katherine Dhanani to be the first U.S. ambassador to Somalia since 1991.
+And while the U.S. has no embassy in Mogadishu (the U.S. mission to Somalia is based in the U.S. embassy in Nairobi), officials say Washington is likely to expand its diplomatic presence.

 This backgrounder first appeared on the Council on Foreign Relations website.